-Richly flavored, this German apple cake is so moist inside that it has an almost custard-like consistency.
+Richly flavored, this German apple cake has an almost custard-like consistency.
 If you like cakes, apples, custard tarts, or even if you don’t like them that much, try this cake.
 It will surprise you.

 This recipe was originally published by Louisa Weiss in her widely popular Classic German Baking book, later published by David Lebovitz on his blog.